Study at Murdoch: a General Guide

 Murdoch University encourages students to initially resolve issues informally through their Unit Coordinator and/or appropriate staff member.
 Where this is not possible, the student appeals process provides a further opportunity for students to seek a final resolution.
 For further information on the various types of appeals and their relevant procedures, refer to the Appeals Procedure at:

 Where a student is dissatisfied with a decision that falls outside of the Student Appeals process, the Student Complaints process provides information on how to address any issues and/or concerns.
 For further information refer on complaints, refer to:

 Murdoch University will use a variety of methods to communicate with students before, during and after their study.

 Home and Postal Address, and Emergency Contact

-Students who change their contact details, home, postal and email addresses or telephone numbers must update the details via MyInfo.
+Students who change their contact details, home, postal and email addresses or telephone numbers must update the details via MyInfo within seven (7) days of admission or any change to those details.
 If MyInfo is not accessible, Change of Address forms are available from The Student Centre.